dkohlsdorf/audio_pattern_discovery/README.md

 + 2. Extract long sequences of high variances

 The parameters needed for the `interesting` detector are:
-+ percentile of variance o find variance threshold
++ percentile of variance to find variance threshold
 + min size of subsequence

 We then cluster all sequences using dynamic time warping window.